 - 1. The Research, Academic and Industry Sectors One-plus (RAISe+) Scheme ("the Scheme") under the Innovation and Technology Fund (ITF) provides funding support to the eight designated UGC-funded universities1 with a view to helping their prospective research teams with good potential to transform, realise and commercialise the research and development ("R&D") outcomes and become successful start-ups to complete their projects in two stages within around five years2 - (a) the first stage concerns the transformation and realisation of R&D outcomes within around three years3; and - (b) the second stage concerns the initiation of the commercialisation of R&D outcomes4 within the remaining time frame of the project. - 2.
 While the research team associated with the university will be responsible for carrying out the project, the university concerned shall be the Applicant.
-The Innovation and Technology Commission (ITC) administering the ITF intends to organise two application solicitation exercises every twelve months.
-While there is no limit on the total number of applications from a university under the Scheme, each university is welcome to submit a maximum of 15 applications for each application solicitation exercise.
+The Innovation and Technology Commission (ITC) administering the ITF intends to organise two application solicitation exercises every twelve While there is no limit on the total number of applications from a university under the Scheme, each university is welcome to submit a maximum of 15 applications for each application solicitation exercise.
+The relevant university shall confirm that the basic R&D outcomes to be used in the project originate from it.
 Where an application is successful, the university, as the Applicant, will enter into a project agreement with the Government and is required to comply with all the terms and conditions therein, including those on project progress and expenditure, submission of reports and audited accounts, etc..
 The university shall assume all legal liabilities arising from, and be directly accountable and liable for all legal obligations relating to the project, and shall not take any action that is prejudicial to the Government's interest.